Satisfactory Academic Progress

 *Example: A student who has attempted 28 hours at the end of spring semester must have completed a minimum of 19 hours to reach the 67% completion rate.

-The Office of Financial Aid and Scholarships is NOT notified when a student finishes an incomplete class or receives a grade change.
-Therefore, it is the student's responsibility to notify the Office of Financial Aid and Scholarships when incompletes are finished and/or grade changes are made.
+The Office of Financial Aid and Scholarships is notified when a student finishes an incomplete class or receives a grade change however, the student should also notify the Office of Financial Aid and Scholarships when incompletes are finished and/or grade changes are made.
 Hours determined to be remedial shall count as completed if passed even though not applicable to graduation requirements.

 At the end of each semester, the record of every student who has completed the FAFSA or receives financial aid for which satisfactory academic progress must be maintained will be reviewed to determine if the student has made progress according to the minimum standards set by this policy.
 Any undergraduate student who has completed four semesters at EIU or has 60 or more attempted hours and does not have a cumulative GPA of 2.00 will have his/her financial aid suspended (canceled) without a warning period.